-The Cuchillas del Toa Biosphere Reserve is located in the northeastern region of Cuba and covers the mountain region of Sagua-Garacoa in the Alejandro de Humboldt National Park.
-Cuchillas del Toa is considered as one of the principal centers of biodiversity and endemism in Cuba.
+The Cuchillas del Toa Biosphere Reserve is located in the northeastern region of Cuba and covers the mountain region of Sagua-Garacoa as well as much of the Toa River watershed.
+It is considered as one of the principal centers of biodiversity and endemism in Cuba.

-It is located mostly in the Guantánamo Province and reaches to the north into the Holguín Province.
-Most of the reserve is established in the drainage area of the Toa River, which flows for 118 km (73 mi) to the Atlantic Ocean in Baracoa.
+The Cuchillas del Toa Biosphere Reserve is located primarily in Guantánamo Province and extends to the north into Holguín Province.
+Most of the reserve is established in the watershed of the Toa River which flows for 118 km (73 mi) to the Atlantic Ocean in Baracoa.

 Cuchillas del Toa is considered as one of the principal centers of biodiversity and endemism in Cuba and the insular Caribbean with rainy mountain forests, cloud forests and xerophytic matorral to complex coastal vegetation with mangroves and coral reefs.

-The biosphere reserve protects tropical wet forest and coastal/marine ecosystems.
+The Cuchillas del Toa Biosphere Reserve protects tropical wet forest and coastal/marine ecosystems.
 It surrounds the Alejandro de Humboldt National Park and also contains El Yunque table mountain, the Infierno Creek with a 300 m (980 ft) waterfall, the Great Cave of Moa (Gran Caverna de Moa) and the Bay of Taco, north of Baracoa.